UGM-EPSLab/matpowercaseframes/README.md

 m.exit()
 ```

-## Acknowledgement
+## Acknowledgment

 This repository was supported by the [Faculty of Engineering, Universitas Gadjah Mada](https://ft.ugm.ac.id/en/) under the supervision of [Mr. Sarjiya](https://www.researchgate.net/profile/Sarjiya_Sarjiya).
-If you use this package for your research, we are very glad if you cite any relevant publication under Mr. Sarjiya's name as a thanks (but you are not responsible to).
-You can found his publications on the [semantic scholar](https://www.semanticscholar.org/author/Sarjiya/2267414) or [IEEE](https://ieeexplore.ieee.org/author/37548066400).
+If you use this package for your research, we are very glad if you cite any relevant publication under Mr. Sarjiya's name as thanks (but you are not responsible to cite).
+You can find his publications in the [semantic](https://www.semanticscholar.org/author/Sarjiya/2267414) scholar](https://www.semanticscholar.org/author/Sarjiya/2267414) or [IEEE](https://ieeexplore.ieee.org/author/37548066400).

-This package is a a fork and simplification from [psst](https://github.com/ames-market/psst) MATPOWER parser, thus we greatly thanks psst developers and contributors.
+This package is a fork and simplification from [psst](https://github.com/ames-market/psst) MATPOWER parser, thus we greatly thank psst developers and contributors.